raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Attack Infrastructure 101.md

 2. Free TLS cert via LetsEncrypt, but Blue Teamer are looking at if the cert is new, when it was renewed and who is the provider.
 Keep this in mind, free one can get us caught
 3. Don't get burned!
 	1. Paid TLS cert - User check if TLS is used before putting creds into a site
-	2. Modern browsers are hammering down on cleartext HT
+	2. Modern browsers are not happy about cleartext HTTP

 ------------------------------------------------------------------------
 ## Cloud Providers